hablullah/go-prayer/README.md

 [![GoDoc](https://godoc.org/github.com/RadhiFadlillah/go-prayer?status.png)](https://godoc.org/github.com/RadhiFadlillah/go-prayer)

-Go-Prayer is a Go package for calculating prayer/salat times for a specific location and a specific date.
+Go-Prayer is a Go package for calculating prayer/salat times for a specific location at a specific date.
+As it is right now, this package should be able to give an accurate prayer times for **most** location in the world, except locations with high latitude, where the sun never sets.

 ## Usage Examples